manuel-serrano/hop-tutorials/rss/step4/README.md

 We will now use the `translate.js` function to translate news.

 *****************************************************************************
-Question 3
+#### Question 4 ####

-Modify the implementation of the
+It is now time to complete our RSS multi-lingual, multi-feed reader.

+  1. Modify the `rss.js` file of Question 3, to call the translation function of Question 1, and to change the content of the summary when the translation succeeds.
+  2. Add another button next to the translation to restore the original summary.
 *****************************************************************************

 *****************************************************************************